Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Introduction

 Of course, our model is far too simple to be taken decisively in order to provide policy recommendations, which should be always undertaken with the assessment of experts from several fields.
-Yet, our results suggest that lock-down measures are either useless, when the system remains much above the percolation threshold, or effective, once it has been crossed.
-Finding that phase transition is therefore of paramount importance, and a very difficult task.
-We can not provide a complete recipe to establish that threshold in practice, but we provide an interesting proxy: fluctuations in the infection reach.
+Yet, our results suggest that lock-down measures increase their effectiveness very sharply once the percolation threshold has been crossed.
+Finding the minimal lock-down measures that lead to the phase transition is therefore of paramount importance, and a very difficult task.
+We can not provide a complete recipe to establish the location of that threshold in practice, but we provide an interesting proxy as was noted before \cite{Shu_15}: fluctuations in the infection reach.

-If an effective vaccine is available but scarce, a vaccination schedule becomes unavoidable, i.e.: the determination of the agents which must be immunized in order to minimize the spread of the infection.
-Of course, many individuals should receive the vaccine because of other considerations, such as age, health condition or profession and we will not discuss these very relevant aspects.
+If an effective vaccine is available but scarce, a vaccination schedule becomes unavoidable, i.e.: the sanitary authorities should consider which agents must be immunized first.
+According to their social role, some of these agents can be selected in order to minimize the spread of the infection \cite{Schneider_2011,Matamalas_2018,Yang_19}.
+Of course, many individuals should receive the vaccine because of other considerations, such as age or health condition, and we will not discuss these very relevant aspects.
 Our model lends itself very easily to the evaluation of the efficiency of a vaccination program.
 In it, individuals are only distinguished through their relations: some homes are relatively isolated, so their inhabitants are not likely to spread the disease.
 Yet, a naive approach would consider that individuals with many connections should be the first candidates to be immunized.
-We will prove that this criterion is not optimal.
+We will show that this criterion is not optimal.
 Indeed, some agents with few connections act as natural {\em bridges} between different clusters.
-Thus, if they receive the vaccine the clusters will become isolated and the outburst will be halted.
+Thus if they receive the vaccine the clusters will become isolated and the outburst will be halted.